OfferZen-Community/iot_robots-activity-pubsub_with_javascript/readme.md

 ## Need a hand?

 We're here to help!
-If you get stuck, please ask for help on Make Slack in your team channel and tag a Make Master, @dan or @nic.
+If you get stuck, please ask for help on Make Slack in your team channel and tag your Make Master @dan.
 You can also DM us, but it's more useful to keep comms public so that other team members can benefit too.

 You can also `git checkout play` to play with fully working code, but you likely want to try write your own version first :)